CALL NOW FOR A FREE CONSULTATION:888-407-2955

 • Damages/Harm

-The statute of limitations for filing a personal injury claim (including spinal cord injury) is two years in the state of California.
-The clock starts on the day of the injury.
-If the injury was not discovered right away, then it is one year from the date the injury was discovered.
-For a wrongful death claim, the statute of limitations is two years from the date of the person’s death, which, in some cases, could be weeks or months after the injury occurred.
-It’s important to file your claim before the deadline.
-Otherwise a judge could dismiss your case, barring you from recovering financial damages.
+In California, the statute of limitations for personal injury claims, including spinal cord injuries, is two years from the day of the injury.
+If the injury is discovered later, the deadline is one year from the date of discovery.
+For wrongful death claims, the statute of limitations is two years from the date of the person’s death, which may occur weeks or months after the injury.
+Filing your claim before the deadline is crucial to avoid a judge’s dismissal and to secure financial damages.

 Spinal Cord Injuries from Traumatic Accidents